remziozturk0/remziozturk0/README.md

 ### Hi👋, Welcome To My Github Profile

 I'm Remzi, I've been in software for about five years.
 I love improving myself and constantly researching something.
 I learn from my mistakes.
-Elimde ki işi bitirmeden asla rahat edemem.
+I can never rest until I finish the job at hand.
 I am also interested in graphic design & video editing as a hobby.
 I'm open to learning. 😛
 <h3 align="center">Connect with me:</h3>

 <p align="center">